Family & Whānau Support

 Anne Gibling B.SW(Hons), MANZASW, and now Jo Higgins, Register Social Workers worked in our school from 2012 and continue to support our students over this time.
 The funding for Anne and Jo’s time comes from the Ministry of Education and Red Cross.
 Anne and Jo’s main role was to work with students and families most affected by the earthquakes.
 However, over time their role has become more general, working with students, teachers and families who have experienced loss, school anxiety, anxiety, change and challenging behaviour.

-Jo runs individual and small group sessions with students every Thursday from 9.00am to 3.00pm and Friday form 9.00 am to 12.30pm.
+Jo runs individual and small group sessions with students every Thursday from 9.00am to 3.00pm and Friday from 9.00 am to 12.30pm.

 Over the past 5 years St Martins School has included a programme to support students in a range of different areas: